Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: Quantization for AIF-TEM

-\begin{lemma} Consider an AIF-TEM with a successfully operating MAP block followed by a $K$-level dynamic uniform quantizer.
-For $c_{\text{max}}$-bounded signals, the dynamic quantization step size $\Delta_{W_i}$ for each segment $i$ is given by
+\begin{lemma} Consider an AIF-TEM with a correctly operating MAP block, followed by a $K$-level dynamic uniform quantizer.
+For a $c_{\text{max}}$-bounded signal, the quantization step size $\Delta_{W_i}$ in each segment $i$ is given by

-\off{ } \end{lemma}
+\end{lemma}